Make-School-Courses/DS-2.9-Technical-Seminar/portfolio_project.md

 ## Commit Requirements

-**All projects will require a minimum of 65 commits, with a minimum of 10 commits per week throughout the entirety of the course**
+All projects will require a minimum of 65 commits, with a minimum of 10 commits per week throughout the entirety of the course

-- **Good Example:** 100+ commits throughout the length of the project, looking for a healthy spattering of commits each week (such as 3-5 per day).
+- Good Example: 100+ commits throughout the length of the project, looking for a healthy spattering of commits each week (such as 3-5 per day).
-- **Bad Example:** 15 commits on each of five days during the course and no others.
+- Bad Example: 15 commits on each of five days during the course and no others.
 Students who do this will be at severe risk of not passing the class.
-- **Unacceptable Example:** 20 commits all in the week before a project is due.
+- Unacceptable Example:20 commits all in the week before a project is due.
 Students who do this should not expect to pass the class.

-#### Explanation of the continuous commits strategy
+## Explanation of the "continuous commits" strategy
 We want to encourage best practices that you will see working as a professional software engineer.
 Breaking up a project by doing a large amount of commits helps engineers in the following ways: